cobalthq/cobalt-api-docs/versions/v2/content/partner-integrations.md

 Example:
 `User-Agent: PartnerCobaltIntegration/1.0.0`

-The `User-Agent` header is not required, but we strongly encourage partner integrations to send this header.
+The `User-Agent` header is not required, but we strongly encourage you to send it.